kaylaagh/cse15l-lab-reports/labreport5.md

 Bug:

-It looks like the bug involved not using the right command in order to run JUnit.
-The command that triggered the bug was `javac ListExamplesTests.java`.
-Like the TA said, JUnit is an external library so we had to run a special command in order to run the program.
-Using the javac -cp and java -cp commands worked and allowed us to check if the tests passed, which they both did.
-This might of happened since in CSE 11 we didnt use the -cp part.
+It looks like the bug involved returning the `result` of merge twice.
+So I deleted the one after the `if` statement and then realized that I was also missing `index1 += 1;` within the if statement as well that fixed the `AssertionError`.
+Changing these two things made both of the tests pass so the TA was right about my errors.

 **4. Setup**
-- File and Directory Structure: This repo was the lab7 one and I used ListExamplesTests.java to showcase the debugging scenario.
+- File and Directory Structure: This repo was the lab7 one and I used ListExamples.java to showcase the debugging scenario.
-- Contents: I didnt change any contents of the file itself since it was a problem in the command line.
+- Contents: The contents before I fixed the bug is attached in the edStem post.
-- Command that triggred the bug: `javac ListExamplesTests.java`
+- Command that triggred the bug: The javac -cp and java -cp commands which triggered the bug since it was running the tests.
-- What I did to fix the bug: I did what the TA said and ran javac ande java with the -cp part in order to run JUnit properly.
+- What I did to fix the bug: I did what the TA said and fixed the mistakes of returning the result and if statement.

 ---